EMERGING WRITERS’ GROUP ANNOUNCED

 The Emerging Writers’ Group for 2019 includes; Michelle Aitken, Zac James, Doreshawar Khan, Daley King and Sam Nerida.
 They will work closely with Black Swan’s Director of New Writing Jeffrey Jay Fowler.
 Each writer will receive an honorarium of $1,000 for their time in the program.
 A key outcome is the development and workshop of scripts to be presented as a series of free public play readings.

 Michelle is a theatre-maker and performer with a Bachelor of Arts in Dance from Western Australian Academy of Performing Arts and an interest in dismantling the patriarchy.
-Her play Kind Regards, is a questionably autobiographical new script about family, peace offerings, and unrequited emails.
+Her play KIND REGARDS, MICHELLE AITKEN, is a questionably autobiographical new script about family, peace offerings, and unrequited emails.
+Michelle's play reading is on Saturday 19 October at 11am.

-Doreshawar is a writer and creative born in Pakistan.
+Dureshawar is a writer and creative born in Pakistan.
 Her play Zmakkah recounts the final hours of the last human on earth, an Afghan mercenary named Havvah, who is on a mission to deliver a valuable cultural artefact to a sacred site before she runs out of oxygen.
+Dureshawar's play reading is on Saturday 16 November at 4pm.
+REGISTER TO ATTEND HERE.

 Daley is an eclectic theatre maker with Māori heritage.
 His writing generates the unpredictable and uncomfortable, examining the elusive fringes of society and the furthest corners of humanity.

 Sam is a performance maker and a producer, concerned with all things rhythm, humour, and the bending of form.
-Sam is writing a new performance piece Fumble, a work to celebrate healing, queer love, and family.
+Sam is writing a new performance piece Fumble, a play about family, tolerance, and what we need from one another.
+Sam's play reading is on Saturday 2 November at 4pm.
+REGISTER TO ATTEND HERE.

 Free public play readings will take place at the City of Perth Library in October and November.
 Stay tuned for more details.